General relativistic limit of f(R) gravity in the horizon scale of black hole: Scalaron mass from gravitational identifiers ( , )

 \section{Scalaron mass from gravitational identifiers ($\kappa$, $\phi$)}

-\cite{2015ApJ...802...63B} identified the Kretschmann curvature ($\kappa$) and gravitational potential ($\phi$) environments where GR has been well tested and is yet to be tested with confidence.
+In \cite{2015ApJ...802...63B} the authors identified the Kretschmann curvature ($\kappa$) and gravitational potential ($\phi$) environments where GR has been well tested and is yet to be tested with confidence.
 They used $\kappa$ and $\phi$ as gravitational identifiers which are related to each other by the relation(in appropriate units of $G$ and $c$)

 Here M is the GC black hole mass.
 The scalaron gravity is a natural consequence of curvature corrected vacuum fluctuations in horizon scale which predicts a novel relation between scalaron mass and black hole mass (\cite{2018ApJ...855...70K, 2024JCAP...02..019T}),